Table of Contents

 Hormone therapy can be performed to supplement estrogen levels, progesterone levels, or both hormones simultaneously.
 There are five types of estrogen replacement therapy (ERT), progesterone replacement therapy (PRT), and combined ERT-PRT treatments.
 Your doctor will take your health into consideration to determine which of the following is best suited for your symptoms:

-- HRT gels: Gels are similar to patches in terms of convenience.
+HRT gels: Gels are similar to patches in terms of convenience.
 They also do not increase your risk of blood clots.
-HRT gels can increase womb cancer risk in women who still have their womb.
+Estrogen-only HRT gels can increase womb cancer risk in women who still have their womb unless progesterone is taken separately.

-- Implants: This treatment method involves inserting small implants under the skin.
+Implants: This treatment method involves inserting small implants under the skin.
 Implants gradually release hormones and can last for several months between replacements.
-Womb cancer is a potential risk of implants.
+Womb cancer is a potential risk of estrogen-only implants unless progesterone is taken separately.

 Cancers Linked to ERT

 Hormone replacement therapy can increase the risk of several types of cancer.
 Studies report that women who are treated with ERT-PRT may have more advanced colorectal tumors at the time of detection.
-Follow-up studies showed that this risk disappeared after participants were taken off ERT-PRT.
+Follow-up studies showed that CRC risk reduction disappeared after participants were taken off ERT-PRT.

 In women who have lung cancer, taking ERT-PRT has been shown to increase the risk of death compared to women with lung cancer who took the placebo.
 However, in women who were treated with ERT alone, no increases in the risk of death were observed.